 Surface agitation can be achieved using various methods:

-- Waterfalls and Cascades: Water can be allowed to fall from one level to another, creating splashes and turbulence that enhance surface agitation.
+- Waterfalls and Cascades: Water can fall from one level to another, creating splashes and turbulence that enhance surface agitation.

 - Submersible Agitators: Submersible agitators or water pumps can be placed near the water's surface to create ripples and movement.